robotcorner/robotcorner/README.md

 ### Hi there, I'm Stephen

 ## About Me
+I like to build things.
+I love designing, builing, and creating in almost all forms.

+### Professional

+#### School
+- Graduate of University of Alabama in Huntsville 3.8 GPA
+- Bachelor of Science in Computer Engineering
+- Minor in Computer Science

+#### Work Experiences
-I am a graduate of the University of Alabama in Huntsville with a bachelor of science degree in computer engineering as well as a minor in computer science.
-I graduated in may 2022 with a 3.83 GPA.
-I have completed two 3-5 month programming internships in software engineering roles.
+- I have completed two 3-5 month programming internships in software engineering roles.
 The first position I was in had me programming primarly in MATLAB, and the second postion I was in I programmed primarily in Python.
+I also have done a solid amount of IT like tasks in older internship than these.
-I now work full time in software development and data analysis and utilize python almost daily for scripts and automation.
+- I now work full time in software development and data analysis and utilize python almost daily for scripts and automation.

 ### I’m currently working on:
 - Setting up a Homelab / NAS for my home.
-This is my shot at exploring kubernetes, docker, unraid, proxmox VE, etc. I'm learning a lot.
+This is my shot at exploring kubernetes systems.
+I'm learning a lot.
-- Learning Svelte, Sveltekit, TailwindCSS + Backends as a tech stack, so that I could build a full-stack website.
+- Learning Sveltekit, TailwindCSS + Backends as a tech stack, so that I could build a full-stack website.
-- Developing myself.
-I want to work on things that matter and be surrounded by great, intelligent, people and mentors.
-One of my priorities is having the opportunity to get my code reviewed by people smarter than me so I can improve faster than working without feedback.
-If I'm not coding, then I would like to lead a team that is.
+- Developing myself physically and mentally.

 ## Some Cool Projects
 - [DOCO Sim](https://github.com/robotcorner/CS-307-DOCO-SIM-Semester-Project-Cpp#readme) - Purpose: Education, C++ Improvement with Design Pattern Practice